ruarfff/ml-workshop/README.md

 If you are familiar with the [git](https://git-scm.com/) version control system, then please clone this repository.

-If not, then you can download this to your machine using the downlaod link provided.
+If not, then you can download this to your machine using the download link provided.

 If you are viewing this in bitbucket, that will be here: